ngare91/ngare91.github.io/README.md

-# ngare91.github.io
+# Huntshowdown Weapon Trait Mapper
-Github page where one can search a weapon and see the traits that go with
+Github page where one can search a weapon in  and see the traits that go with

 to-do:
     find traits that go with weapons